-This Funding Agreement (the "Agreement") is made by and between the Office of Economic Opportunity (together with its successors and assigns, "OEO") and Pima County (together with its successors and assigns, "Pima").
+This Interagency Service Agreement (the "Agreement") is made by and between the Office of Economic Opportunity (together with its successors and assigns, "OEO") and Pima County (together with its successors and assigns, "Pima").
 OEO and Pima may each be individually referred to as a "Party" and collectively as the "Parties."

-As authorized by A.R.S. § 41-5303(B), this Agreement may provide for reimbursement for services performed or advancement of funds for services to be performed by Pima, and such funds shall be credited to its appropriation account for its use in performing the services.
+In accordance with A.R.S. § 35-148, authorizes this Agreement to provide reimbursement for services performed, or advancement of funds for services to be performed by Pima, and authorizes the funds to be credited to the appropriate account for the use in performing the services.